gumeo/wmconfigs/README.md

 ## Polybar

 I'm testing out polybar, just using the vanillar installation for now.I just compiled it from source and it mostly works.
 The only issue was symbols/glyphs not appearing.
 I followed the instructions on the [wiki](https://github.com/polybar/polybar/wiki/Fonts) to fix it, and installed the required fonts.
-Note that `polybar.sh` has to be executable.
+Note that `polybar.sh` **has to be executable**.